dmotts/customer-support-bot/README.md

 5) Open a pull request.

-<i>Please ensure your code follows the project's coding standards and includes tests where appropriate.</i>
+<strong>Please ensure your code follows the project's coding standards and includes tests where appropriate.</strong>